Spectral triples for the Sierpinski Gasket: Introduction

 \section{Introduction}

-The advent of Noncommutative Geometry allowed to consider from a geometrical and analytical point of view spaces which appear to be singular when analyzed using the classical tools of Differential Calculus and Riemannian Geometry.
+The advent of Noncommutative Geometry allowed to consider from a geometrical and analytical point of view spaces which appear to be singular when analysed by using the classical tools of Differential Calculus and Riemannian Geometry.

-The fundamental topological property of $K$ is its self-similarity, by which it can be reconstructed as a whole from the knowledge of any arbitrary small part of it.
-More precisely, considering the three contractions $F_1 ,F_2 ,F_3$ of scaling parameter 1/2 fixing respectively the vertexes $p_1 ,p_2 ,p_3$ of an equilateral triangle, one may characterize $K$ as the only compact set such that
+The fundamental topological property of $K$ is its self-similarity, by which $K$ can be reconstructed as a whole from the knowledge of any arbitrary small part of it.
+More precisely, considering the three similitudes $w_1 ,w_2 ,w_3$ of scaling parameter 1/2 fixing respectively the vertices $p_1 ,p_2 ,p_3$ of an equilateral triangle, one may characterize $K$ as the only compact set in $\br^2$ such that

-namely $K$ is the fixed point of the map $K\mapsto F_1 (K)\cup F_2 (K)\cup F_3 (K)$ which is a contraction with respect to the Hausdorff distance on compact subsets of the plane.
+namely $K$ is the fixed point of the map $K\mapsto w_1 (K)\cup w_2 (K)\cup w_3 (K)$ which is a contraction with respect to the Hausdorff distance on compact subsets of the plane.
 This allows various approximations of $K$ as, for example, the one given by finite graphs.

 \centerline{ }